software-patterns/workshop/patterns/state-proclamation.md

 *TODO: This pattern is in search of a better name.*

+This pattern tells you how to communicate the *state* of your program to the functions and objects that need access to it.

 The [stateful objects](./state-atoms.md) on the logicward side of a [logic-dependency boundary](./logic-dependency-boundary.md) convey their internal state to the rest of the program via immutable messages.
 This minimizes the risk of state changes causing